 - De-flea the dog and environment

-- At the same time as the Cephalexin treatment, give medicated baths every 4 days with a benzoyl peroxide shampoo, such as Pyoben.
+- At the same time as the Cephalexin treatment, give medicated baths every 4 days with a benzoyl peroxide shampoos.
 Bathe with cool water as necessary to calm the skin taking care to not scrub too hard as it can further irritate the skin.
 Be sure to gently massage the shampoo in and let it soak on the skin for 5-10 minutes.